jaminthorns/vscode-gitterm/ideas.md

 With the new multi-diff editor, commits can be shown in an editor.
 There should be an API to access this, since the GitHub PR and Issues extensions now takes advantage of it.

-## Multi-selection for Line History and Line Blame ❗

-You can provide multiple instances of the `-L` flag for both `git log` and `git blame`.
-This could be used in conjuction with multiple selections.